 I'm proud that these "flaws" are what make the image a work of art.
 Abolishing unrealistic and discriminatory beauty ideals is an important step for our own mental health.
-We are more than just a body, but we should absolutely love it for carrying us through health and illness and reflecting our lives.
+We are more than just a body, but we should absolutely love it for carrying us through both health and illness, and for reflecting our lived experience.
 After all, life is not without its flaws, so why shouldn't our bodies reflect that?

 I'm currently working on my master's thesis on the sexual objectification of women, so this is a topic that has been occupying my thoughts consistently.
 How do I deal with my own experiences of objectification?
 How do I unlearn self-objectification?
 What images are used to reinforce the reduction of women to their bodies?
 How can I succeed in painting women without objectifying them?

-As I sat in my garden and began to consider the female body, I realised that, like every body, every flower created by nature is unique.
+As I sat in my garden and began to consider the female body, I realised that, like every flower in nature, every body is unique.
 When it comes to flowers, we don't judge their appearance, we just enjoy their beauty.
 Why can't we do the same with our bodies?
-We should celebrate the human form and our bodies that make life possible, without judging each other on how we look—on what scars, wrinkles or flaws we have.
+We should celebrate them without judging each other on how we look—on what scars, wrinkles or flaws we have.

 Julia M @_banun._

 Because I decided to depict my own body, it was quite a confronting challenge.
 However, combined with the painting, the process had a therapeutic and empowering effect on me.
 Before starting, I looked at myself in the mirror for a long time.
-It felt strange at the beginning and then I just started smiling: I hadn't looked at myself in the mirror for so long or so intensively before - not so bad! :)
+It felt strange at first and then I caught myself smiling: I hadn't looked at myself in the mirror for so long or so intensively before - not so bad, actually! :)

-After a short time, I felt more and more comfortable and started to actively perceive every scar, every little roll, every bit of asymmetry, every stretch mark; to look at them more closely, and also to accept them.
-These are the details that were highlighted and emphasised in the designs, making each artwork so authentic and special.
+After a short time, I felt more and more comfortable and started to actively perceive every scar, every little roll, every bit of asymmetry, every stretch mark; to look at the details of my body more closely, and to accept them.
+These are the details that were highlighted and emphasised in the designs, making each artwork authentic and special.
 Nothing was concealed, hidden or processed, but represented as realistically as possible.

 If you’re feeling inspired to get creative—or get naked—you can find out more about the workshop here.
 Unfortunately, it’s currently only available in German, but don’t let that stop you from stripping off and whipping out the paints, or finding new ways to appreciate and get comfortable with your body (naked yoga?).
 In the meantime, let’s all give ourselves a break, spread a bit of love and kindness, and appreciate our bodies for the wonderfully imperfect, evolving, and resilient works of art that they are.